 Franciscan prayer is contemplative.
 As one of the core Franciscan values, contemplation means opening one’s heart and mind to the presence of God directly and in all creation.
 In turn, our body, mind, and soul give thanks and praise to a loving, good and beautiful God.
 As a community, the sisters believe that prayer strengthens our faith, focuses our hope and moves us to loving service for others.

 Ministry of Prayer

-Our sisters, particularly those in full time prayer ministry, welcome the opportunity to support your needs.
-If you have a specific prayer request that you would like our sisters to include in their intentions, please call (412) 882-9911, send us message via the Prayer Request Page or email firstname.lastname@example.org.
+Our sisters, particularly those in full-time prayer ministry, welcome the opportunity to engage in prayer for others.
+If you have a specific prayer request that you would like our sisters to include in their intentions, please call (412) 882-9911, send us a message via the Prayer Request Page or firstname.lastname@example.org.

 How powerful to have the prayers of many!

 Lent is a welcome time for many Christians when we open our hearts to Christ and prepare ourselves to go forward in faith through prayer, reflection and living more simply.
 Prayer is also a vital part of our Sisters’ spiritual lives, ministry, and mission.
 Franciscan Prayer is contemplative – opening one’s heart and mind to the presence of God directly and in all creation.
 As part of our Lenten journey, prayer strengthens our faith and moves us to manifest God’s extravagant love in our own lives.
 This Lenten season, we invite you to join us in 40 Days of Prayer.

 We invite you to send us your special prayer intentions, which we will remember throughout the Lenten season.
 Prayer Requests can be made via email@example.com or 412-882-9911.
 Each day during Lent, we will also post a shared prayer intention on our website and Facebook page.
 We invite you to take a moment during your Lenten reflections to pray with us for this intention and share the invitation to prayer with others.